Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Only translate a speaker’s title once, the first time the speaker appears.

-• When ongoing dialogue is interrupted by a speaker’s title, use ellipsis at the end of the sentence in the subtitle that precedes it and no ellipsis at the beginning of the sentence in the subtitle that follows it.
+• When ongoing dialogue is interrupted by a speaker’s title, use ellipsis at the end of the sentence in the subtitle that precedes it and another ellipsis at the beginning of the sentence in the subtitle that follows it.

 • Dialogue in TV/movie clips should only be subtitled if plot-pertinent and if the rights have been granted.